mudverma/winterschool/labs/lab1.md

-#Goal of this lab is to setup kubernetes cluster locally for application development.
-For this purpose we are going to use "minikube". minikube implements a local Kubernetes cluster on macOS, Linux, and Windows for local application development.
+# Goal of this lab is to setup kubernetes cluster locally for application development.
+For this purpose we are going to use "minikube".
+Minikube implements a local Kubernetes cluster on macOS, Linux, and Windows for local application development.
 It supports most of the native kubernates functions.